SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

   namespace: security
 ```

-First, let's create `security` namespace where `cert-manager` will be installed
+Now, let's create a namespace called `security` where the `cert-manager` will be installed
-instead of the namespace of th release.
+instead of the Helm release namespace.

 ```bash
 kubectl create namespace security